 Double Play® Blue Kazoo® ('SMSMBK') Spiraea produces dusty blue foliage, with bronzy new growth in spring and early summer.
 The delicate white flower clusters are produced in May and June, and make an attractive compliment to the bluish green leaves.
 In the fall the foliage of Spiraea media Double Play® Blue Kazoo® takes on attractive shades of red.
 A recent introduction from Spring Meadows, this Spiraea would be useful as a colorful low hedge or as a foundation plant.

 'Ogon' Spirea has white flowers in March and April, with small narrow bright yellow leaves which turn to bronze in fall, odd but showy.
 It does best with repeated pruning.
 The deer resistance is excellent.
 This is our favorite Spiraea by far.

 A fast growing shrub with delicate maple-like leaves, Cutleaf Stephanandra makes a very tough groundcover for banks, masses and shady locations.
 The new growth is bronze, turning to a clear light green.
-Flowers are an inconspicuous ivory-white in June.
-Daryl Kobesky was struck by its perfect use as a bank stabilizer at U.V.A.
+Flowers are an inconspicuous ivory white in June.
+It is used as a bank stabilizer at UVA.

 Japanese Stewartia is almost identical to Stewartia koreana in habit and exfoliating back characteristics.
 The only difference we have observed is that Stewartia pseudocamellia's lovely white flowers appear somewhat later in June, and are a little bit smaller.
 The Camellia-like flowers are accented by showy yellow stamens, and are produced for several weeks.
 They are a source of pollen for a number of native pollinators, and are followed by interesting printed brown seed capsules in fall.
 The fall foliage is shades of yellow, red and purple, and the patchy multi-colored bark is beautiful all winter.